growly/bfg/README.md

 <img src="assets/img/LutB.20260602.png" alt="CLB" width="70%">

-It has a bypass input and can register either the LUT output or the by pass.
+It can register either the LUT output or its bypass input.
 A combinational output pin also lets you select between the LUT output and the bypass, as in:

 <img src="assets/img/bfg_clb.drawio.png" width="50%">'